seejwy/skapi-doc/user-account/README.md

 </CodeSwitcher>

 ::: tip
-You can customize the verification Email/SMS message's template from the skapi dashboard.
+You can customize the verification email's template from the skapi dashboard.

 Refer to [Setting up E-Mail templates]()
 :::